rydmike/rydmike.github.io/README.md

 ![Animated ColorPicker demo](/assets/ColorPickerWeb2.gif)

-Even though this demo is a web version, it works well on mobile devices too.
-One advantage of the Flex ColorPicker package is that it can be configured in many different ways to provide just the right amount of color picking features, with a style that fits with your application.
+This above demo is a web version, but it works very well on mobile devices and Flutter desktop builds too.
+One advantage of the **Flex ColorPicker** package is that it can be configured in many different ways to provide just the right amount of color picking features, with a style that fits with your application.

 ![Color picker styles](/assets/ColorPickerAllSize50.png)